 By clicking "I Agree," you agree to be bound by the terms and conditions expressed herein, in addition to our Site Use Agreement.

-This policy addresses inpatient and outpatient hospital services, outpatient observation services and surgical procedures, religious nonmedical health care institutions (RNHCIs), long term care hospitals (LTCH), and never events.
+This policy addresses inpatient and outpatient hospital services, outpatient observation services, religious nonmedical health care institutions (RNHCIs), long term care hospitals (LTCH), never events, emergency and urgently needed services, post-stabilization care services, follow-up care services, and ambulance services.

 This policy addresses outpatient medications/drugs, unlabeled use of Part B drugs, examples of covered and not covered medications/drugs, review at launch (RAL), and step therapy programs.
 Applicable Procedure Codes: 11980, J0596, J0597, J0598, J1290, J3490.